Motivation

 TOMORROW is also beyond our immediate control.

-TOMORROW'S sun will rise, either in splendour or behind a mask of clouds, but it will rise.
+either in splendour or behind a mask of clouds, but it will rise.

 Until it does, we have no stake in TOMORROW,